briankimstudio/curriculum/courses/tm_theory_practice.md

 ## Course Description

-This course is prepared for graduate students to provide overview of technology management along with important theories and demonsstrate how they are applied in real siturations.
+This course is prepared for graduate students to provide an overview of technology management along with important theories and demonstrate how they are applied in real situations.

 ## Learning Objectives